Aayush-Bhusari/personal-server/README.md

 # personal-server

-A self-hosted personal server on Oracle Cloud ARM64.
+Personal server on Oracle Cloud ARM64 for self hosting services.
 Everything runs in Docker behind a single authentication layer.
 One login with TOTP gets you into everything.
 Built from scratch and maintained manually.

 ---